 - Owners pay Social Security/Medicare tax only on employment income.

 If you decide to make this election, here is some more information you need to know:

-- You must provide the name(s) and identifying number(s) of owners (Social Security Number for a single-member LLC, and Employer ID Number for multiple member LLC).
+You must provide the name(s) and identifying the number(s) of owners (Social Security Number for a single-member LLC, and Employer ID Number for multiple member LLC).

 What Happens to the Old Entity

-When your election to corporate status becomes effective, the IRS determines that all the assets and liabilities of the previous business (sole proprietorship or partnership) are contributed to the corporation in exchange for shares of corporate stock.
+For a change to a corporation, when your election to corporate status becomes effective, the IRS determines that all the assets and liabilities of the previous business (sole proprietorship or partnership) are contributed to the corporation in exchange for shares of the corporate stock.

 Disclaimer: This information is provided to give you a general knowledge of the subject and to allow you to have information to discuss with your attorney, CPA, or tax adviser.
-I am not a CPA, tax attorney, or Enrolled Agent, and I do not give tax or legal advice.
 Every business situation is unique, and taxes and laws change regularly.
-Consult with a tax professional and attorney before making any decisions that could affect your business.